 Bachchan married movie actress Jaya Bhaduri in 1973.
 The couple have two children, a daughter and a son.
 Their daughter, Shweta Bachchan Nanda, is married to industrialist Nikhil Nanda, whose grandfather was the film director Raj Kapoor.
 Bachchan and Bhaduri’s son, Abhishek Bachchan, is also an actor and is married to actress Aishwarya Rai.

-In addition to being a father and an actor, Amitabh Bachchan devotes his time to charitable causes.
+In addition to being a father and an actor, Bachchan devotes his time to charitable causes.
 In 2003 he was appointed a goodwill ambassador for the United Nations Children’s Fund (UNICEF).